 I'm an experienced journalist and content writer, specialising in travel.
 I work freelance and have also been features editor of a travel title and editor of a regional lifestyle website.

-'Farleys gave her the incentive to heal herself': Inside war photograher Lee Miller's 1940s farmhouse refuge - BBC
+'Farleys gave her the incentive to heal herself': Inside Lee Miller's 1940s farmhouse refuge - BBC

 The UK’s cheaper, quieter places for a last-minute summer holiday - The i